 Two types of incompletes are given at Ohio University.
 A PR (signifying In Progress) stays on a students record until it is replaced with a grade.
 An I (Incomplete) normally lasts until the end of the sixth week of the next regular semester (fall or spring) when a student is enrolled, although a faculty member can require that it be completed sooner than the sixth week.
 Any I not replaced with a grade by a faculty member in the specified amount of time automatically turns into an F.

 The graduate committee feels strongly that PRs (except for thesis, professional project and readings option hours) are highly destructive because they have no automatic time limit for completion.
 Thus, PRs encourage a student to delay completing a course, and the accumulation of several PRs makes it difficult to finish coursework and graduate.
 Therefore, the graduate committee encourages all journalism faculty members to give only Is to masters students with the exception of PRs for thesis, professional project and readings option hours.

 TAs/GAs and Fee Waiver Scholarships

-A small number of masters students are selected each year as graduate associates and a few are named teaching associates.
-While TAs teach a class and make their own hours, a GA is expected to work 12 to 15 hours a week if receiving a waiver and stipend; GA positions vary from working in the graduate directors office to working outside the School of Journalism at the College of Medicine or College of Engineering.
-RAs work up to 12 hours a week with a specific faculty member, depending on the financial assistance they receive.
+A small number of masters students are selected each year as graduate assistants and a few are named teaching assistants.
+While TAs teach a class and make their own hours, a GA is expected to work 15 hours a week if receiving a waiver and stipend; GA positions vary from working in the journalism school to working outside the School in a corporate communications capacity at the College of Medicine or College of Engineering.
+RAs work 15 hours a week with a specific faculty member, depending on the financial assistance they receive.
 Most TAs/GAs working in Scripps are assigned a desk or work area, and all have a mail box in the building.